Vikaspogu/blog/content/about.md

 ## My Background

-I have about 8 years of experience in the IT/Techonolgy Industry.
+I have about 8 years of experience in the Software Industry.

 ## Stuff I Work On